 What’s so special about jumbo loans?
 Not a whole lot, other than the amount of the mortgage but there are some other general characteristics of jumbo financing compared to other mortgage products in the marketplace.

-Conventional loans typically follow a predetermined set of guidelines which allows the lender to sell these loans in the secondary markets which in turn replenishes the lender’s credit lines in order to make still more mortgage loans.
-Portfolio loans are those where the lender is using its own internal lending guidelines to approve a mortgage with no intention of selling the loan but keeping the loan long term and collecting interest each month.
+Conventional loans typically follow a predetermined set of guidelines that allows the lender to sell these loans in the secondary markets which in turn replenishes the lender’s credit lines in order to make still more mortgage loans.
+Portfolio loans are those where the lender is using its own internal lending guidelines to approve a mortgage with no intention of selling the loan but keeping the loan long-term and collecting interest each month.

 Each mortgage program has its own requirements and one of these requirements is the maximum loan limit set for each loan type.
-For example, most of the U.S. (Memphis -Shelby County included) the conventional loan limit is set to $510,400.
-Nashville -Davidson County and a few other counties in TN have slightly higher limits of $534,750.
+For example, in most of the U.S. (Memphis -Shelby County included) the 2024 conventional loan limit is set to $766,550.
+Nashville -Davidson County and a few other counties in TN have slightly higher limits of $943,000.
 However, certain parts of the country (California, South Florida, North East, etc) are considered “high cost” which means the home values for the area are higher compared to most other parts of the country.
-In these areas, the maximum conforming loan limits can be as high as $765,600.
+In these areas, the maximum conforming loan limits can be as high as $1,149,825.

 Jumbo Qualifying Parameters